vdev99/Basic-Seal-.NET-Licensing-System/README.md

 Basic Seal is a simple easy to use licensing system for .NET Core 3.1 applications with Windows and Linux support.

+**Note: The project is not production ready, especially the frontend part**

 ## Short description

 The licensing system consists of 3 parts, a website, a REST server and a client library.